 A job application email is necessary when you are applying directly to a person rather than through an online form.
 This happens when you find a contact email on a company website, receive a referral, apply to a smaller company, or make a speculative application.

-Job application emails differ from cover letters — they are shorter (3-4 paragraphs), more conversational in tone, and function as the bridge between you and the hiring manager before they open your CV.
+Job application emails differ from cover letters — they are shorter (3–4 paragraphs), more conversational in tone, and function as the bridge between you and the hiring manager before they open your CV.
+Use the navigation table below to jump to the template that fits your situation.

 What Makes a Strong Job Application Email